JetBrains/intellij-sdk-docs/welcome.md

 ## Open Source

 This guide is Open Source, and licensed under Apache 2.0.
 The source (as Markdown) is [hosted on GitHub](https://github.com/JetBrains/intellij-sdk-docs).
-Issues and features are tracked in [YouTrack](https://youtrack.jetbrains.com/issues/IJSDK) - if you find a bug or require help with missing content, please [raise an issue](https://youtrack.jetbrains.com/newIssue?project=IJSDK&clearDraft=true&c=).
-Of course, pull requests to the GitHub repository are also gratefully accepted.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to host the docs locally and contribute.

+Please see [Getting Help](/intro/getting_help.md) if you encounter bugs in this guide or require help with missing content.